-Okay, we know it's the wrong time to bring up Christmas, but if you are interested in arranging a trip to the Christmas markets and haven't done so yet, time is now of the essence!
+Okay, we know it's the wrong time to bring up Christmas, but if you are interested in arranging a school trip to the Christmas markets and haven't done so yet, time is now of the essence!

 Every year we send loads of groups to the Christmas markets of Europe.
 Such trips are not just a bit of festive fun, but also give pupils an opportunity to practise their language skills in a fun, relaxed environment.